TuxVinyards/qqX/README.md

 ## " quickemu quickget X terminal project "

-1.6.02 introduced a new Custom Boot system that can run Arm64, Risc-V and others.
+Release [1.7.02](https://github.com/TuxVinyards/qqX/releases/tag/1.7.02) has lots of new interface features and is good to go :rocket:

-Release [1.7.01](https://github.com/TuxVinyards/qqX/releases/tag/1.7.0.02) has lots of new interface features and is now good to go :rocket:
+The point release for the Fedora 39 coreutils/tail error with is now out.

-Except, on Fedora 39, expect a point release shortly to fix a problem with the coreutils  ...
+And the 1.7.01 release also fixed the minor glitch in the 1.6 installer that some may have noticed.

-That said, 1.7 does fix the minor glitch in the 1.6 installer that some may have noticed.
 Apologies if you were affected.

 Lots of details in the new [Wiki](https://github.com/TuxVinyards/qqX/wiki) pages and in the adjusted main readme.